 - Partisan political activity, e.g., sending email supporting a political party or group.

 For additional information on appropriate use and user rights, please refer to Regents' Policy and University Regulation:

 - Chapter 02.07 on Information Resources

 - Chapter 04.10.030 on Conflicts of Interest

 Also, the Student Code of Conduct can be found in Regents Policy 09.02.02.
-University employees may also want to refer to the Alaska Executive Branch Ethics Act (in .pdf format) from UA Ethics Forms page.
+University employees may also want to refer to the UA Ethics Information page.